jan-pfr/sem-group8/use-cases/Use-Case-1.md

 ### Trigger

-A request for the population of countries in the world, continent and region information is sent to User.
+Organisation wants a report for the current population in the world, continents and regions.

-## MAIN SUCCESS SCENARIO
+### MAIN SUCCESS SCENARIO

-1. Organisation request country population information for the world, continent and region organised by largest to smallest.
+1. Organisation request a report for current population of countries.
-2. User searches for the country population in the world, continent and region.
+2. System provides requested data
-3. User extracts current population information of all countries of the world, continent and region.
+3. User extracts current population information from the system.
 4. User provides report to organisation.

-## EXTENSIONS
+### EXTENSIONS

 3. **Database does not connect**:
     1. User informs developer that database is not connecting.

-## SUB-VARIATIONS
+### SUB-VARIATIONS

 None.

-## SCHEDULE
+### SCHEDULE

 **DUE DATE**: Release 1.0